 Like Medicare Part D, all Medicare Advantage plans have a formulary that categorizes prescription drugs by tier.
 The lower the tier, the lower your out-of-pocket costs under that plan.

 If a medication you take regularly has recently moved from a lower tier to a higher tier under your Advantage plan, then that could be reason enough to switch.
 This especially holds true if your prescriptions land you in a specialty tier – the most expensive option on the table for brand-name drugs, and, occasionally, generic drugs as well.

 Maybe your Medicare Advantage plan didn’t get more expensive from the previous year, or reclassify your medications so that they cost more.
 But that doesn’t mean there’s not a cheaper option available.

-Medicare recently revamped its online Plan Finder, so you can search for Advantage plans in your area and compare them by premium and drug costs.
+Medicare has a comprehensive Plan Finder you can use to search for Advantage plans in your area and compare them by premium and drug costs.
 If, in the course of that search, you see that there’s a less expensive plan that offers equivalent coverage to what you have now, switching could be a huge money-saver.